Californians could see mandatory water cuts amid drought

 “Every water agency across the state needs to take more aggressive actions to communicate about the drought emergency and implement conservation measures,” Newsom said in a statement.

-After the last drought, the state started requiring cities and other water districts to submit drought response plans that detail six levels of conservation based on how much water is available.
+After the last drought, the state required water districts to submit drought response plans that detail six levels of conservation based on available supply.
 Newsom has asked the board to require those districts move into “Level 2″ of their plans, which assumes a 20% water shortage.

-Each district can set its own rules for “Level 2,” and they often include things like further limiting water use for outdoor purposes and paying people to install more efficient appliances or landscaping that needs less water.
-They must include a communication plan to urge local residents to use less water.
+Each district can set its own rules, and they often include things like further limiting water use for outdoor purposes and paying people to install more efficient appliances.
+They must include a communication plan to urge conservation.

-The board will vote on those measures Tuesday, and they would take effect June 10.

-Last week while touring a water recycling plant in Los Angeles County, Newsom spoke about the need to better communicate the need for water conservation with the state’s 39 million people.
-He’s included $100 million in his budget for drought messaging.
+If approved those restrictions would take effect June 10.
+Water agencies that don’t comply could be fined $500 per day, as could businesses or other institutions that continue to water ornamental grass, said Edward Ortiz, a spokesperson for the water board.

+The Metropolitan Water District of Southern California, the state’s largest water wholesaler, has adopted sweeping water restrictions for cities that rely primarily on state supplies.
+Starting June 1, the local agencies must limit lawn watering to one day per week, set volumetric limits on water use or face fines.

+In the meeting, District General Manager Adel Hagekhalil said he told Newsom it would help if some of the state money for conservation could be used to help local districts step up enforcement to curb water waste.

+“I appreciate that (Newsom) really wants to work with us,” Hagekhalil said.

-During the last drought, from 2012 to 2016, former Gov. Jerry Brown issued a mandatory 25% cut in the state’s overall water use, and the state water board set requirements for how much each water district had to cut based on their existing water use; districts in which people used more water were asked to cut more.
+During the last drought, in 2015 former Gov. Jerry Brown issued a mandatory 25% cut in the state’s overall water use, and the state water board set requirements for how much each water district had to cut based on their existing use; districts with higher water use were asked to cut more.
 Water agencies could be fined up to $10,000 per day if they didn’t comply.

-Newsom’s current approach gives local water districts some more flexibility, and he’s said it’s important to recognize different parts of the state have their own water needs.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.